 Lakeway Elementary celebrates Science Day four days during the school year.
 This program makes math and science the focus of an entire day and involves every child and teacher at the school.
 Students participate in hands-on experiments throughout the school day.
 Science days are focused on creating a level of excitement and energy around science, as well as a sense that science both applies to each child’s everyday life and is easily understandable.
 Students will rotate through grade level classrooms and receive instruction from every teacher in the classroom.
 We often involve guest presenters such as the Austin Planetarium and area science educators.
 We are always looking for science-focused groups who would like to participate.
 This event is very volunteer intensive.
 We encourage all parents to work with your homeroom mother and classroom teacher to volunteer.
 A background in science is not necessary.
-Our Science Days for 2013-14 are:

 Track and Field Day

 Every year in the fall, the Physical Education department hosts Track and Field Day.
 This is a huge celebration that allows the students to demonstrate some of the skills they develop in Physical Education.
 It is a great time for team building among the students and the teachers.
 Parents are able to come and enjoy time with their child while watching them participate in a variety of events.

 The Lakeway Elementary Physical Education department hosts a morning running club each year.
 Club members run before school on Tuesdays and Wednesdays with the goal of running 26.2 miles (a marathon) before the end of the year.
 For each mile run along the way, the kids earn a toe tag.

 Budding 5th grade scientists participate in a friendly competition which allows them to present their projects to the school and Lake Travis communities.
 Top performers move on to compete in the Austin Regional Science Fair and have placed among the best in Central Texas year after year.